blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

 > Enter in your Link `clientId` and `clientSecret` found at the bottom of the code editor or API endpoint screen in Link.

-Note - because we are using *node* here, we pass in the `fetch` object into `link` to help manage our http requests.
+Note - because we are using *node*, we pass in the `fetch` object into `link` to help manage our http requests.

 Now our `project` object is correctly initialized and connected with Link to make `GET` and `POST` requests with simply `project.get(..)` and `project.post(..)` respectively!

-**Remember: All calls to the API endpoints must be async!**
+**Remember: All calls to the API endpoints are async!**

 #### addProduct()
 ```